Northampton County Pennsylvania assistance programs.

 Northampton County Financial Assistance Program - Offers subsistence cash payments and grants to people whose household income and resources are below the poverty level.
 Appointments necessary.
 Dial (610) 250-1700

 Housing and rent help - Almost 20 organizations, churches, and non-profits specialize in providing eviction prevention services and emergency funds for paying rent.
 Most locations also have information on government aid such as Section 8 vouchers or homeless prevention.
 The demand for help is high, and increasing.
 Unfortunately not everyone will be able to qualify for assistance.
 But do look into your options.
-Click here.
+Click here for details on rent help Northhampton County.

 Low income patients can dial (610) 250-1700 to speak to Lehigh Valley Help, which provides payment for health services, medical bills and hospital care for people whose resources and household income are very limited.